UBC-CIC/Research-Innovation-Dashboard/docs/KnowledgeGraphDataPipelineDeepDive.md

 # Knowledge Graph Data Pipeline Deep Dive

-The goal of the Knowledge Graph Pipeline is to populate the database with data that can be used to generate a visual graph of researchers' connections.
+The goal of the Knowledge Graph Pipeline is to populate the database with data that can be used to generate a graph of researchers' connections.

+## 1. Data Transformation
+The Knowledge Graph data pipeline consists of two glue jobs.

+The first glue job transforms existing researcher and publication data from the PostgreSQL database.
+It then uses the transformed data to populate the edges_full table in the database, which defines how researchers will be connected to eachother in the graph.

+The second glue job transforms existing researcher data from the PostgreSQL database.
+It then uses the transformed data to populate the potential_edges table in the database, which defines researchers who are similar to eachother based on shared keywords.

-## 1. Knowledge Graph Tables Schema
+## 2. Knowledge Graph Tables Schema

 ![Knowledge Graph Schema](images/KnowledgeGraphDatabaseSchema.png)